Durvinita: Debates

+Works in Kannada

 Durvinita was well-versed in Sanskrit and Kannada languages.
 Amoghavarsha's Kannada-language text Kavirajamarga hails Durvinita as one of the early writers in Kannada prose, though no Kannada works by him survive.
 According to multiple Ganga grant inscriptions, such as the Gummareddipura inscription, Durvinita wrote a Kannada-language commentary on Canto 15 of Bharavi's Kirātārjunīya.

+Works in Sanskrit

-The Ganga inscriptions, such as the Gummareddipura inscription, also suggest that he composed a Sanskrit version of Brihatkatha (Vadda-katha).
+The Gummareddipura inscription and other Ganga inscriptions also suggest that he composed a Sanskrit version of Brihatkatha (Vadda-katha).
 These inscriptions also describe him as Shabdavatara-kara, suggesting that he composed the Shabdavatara (a work on grammar).
 However, Shabdavatara is a work of his tutor Pujyapada.
+He also translated Gunadhya's Brihatkatha into Sanskrit.